|Course Title||BSc Business Administration and Finance|

 Year 3 envisages a combination of knowledge and skills in the fields of E-Business Marketing, Taxation and Financial Reporting with the fields of Project Management, HR and Environmental Management, Financial Decision Making and Small Business Management whilst taking into consideration that small businesses are the backbone of the economy.

 Year 4 endeavors to offer to students the necessary incentives to Research Methods, Business Ethics and to Retail and Services Management.
 It equips students with Strategic Thinking and Quality Management, Auditing and finally and most importantly to work and submit with success their Research Project.
-Throughout the course, critical awareness and thinking is developed.
+Throughout the course, critical awareness and thinking are developed.

 - To provide a scheme of study that enables students to develop their knowledge, understanding and transferable skills through exposure to the theory and practice of business and management;